Adopting A Dachshund

 If you have small children in your home, please inquire about how any dog behaves around children before you adopt.
 Keep in mind that many dachshunds are injuried by accident by small children by either picking them up wrong, falling on them or tripping over them.
 Young children, under 5 should never be left unattended with a small dog.

-Are you aware that Dachshunds particularly do not like large dogs?
+Are you aware that many Dachshunds particularly do not like large dogs?

 They may get snappy with them or try to dominate them.